 This week I was inspired by Rachel Held Evans and her explanation of Proverbs 31, a well known biblical poem about wisdom.
 In her post, she explains that the Hebrew phrase for “woman of valor” is “eshet chayil“.
-You’ll recognize these words in our bibles as “virtuous woman”.
+Many recognize these words in the Bible as “virtuous woman”.

 Rachel’s Jewish friend, Ahava, shared with her “that she and her friends cheer one another on with the blessing, celebrating everything from promotions, to pregnancies, to acts of mercy and justice, to battles with cancer with a hearty “eshet chayil”!